Timing of tax reform

 - A partial limitation on the deductibility of interest expense

 - Transition to a territorial tax system with 100% exemption of foreign dividends

 - Mandatory deemed repatriation of untaxed foreign earnings

 - An additional tax levied on 'base erosion' payments between related parties

 - Rules around an additional inclusion of and tax on global intangible low-taxed income (GILTI)

 Considerations for Irish business

-- Corporate tax rate reduction may not have significant impact on Irish business but it should be factored into decision making and strategic analysis.
+- Corporate tax rate reduction may not directly have significant impact on Irish business but should be considered in totality with all provisions